 Obesity is one of America's most serious epidemics.
-Over two thirds of U.S. citizens are overweight; a frightening statistic that continues to increase.
-Of even greater concern, over 23 million Americans are morbidly obese and one third of these are considered super obese.
+More than two-thirds of U.S. citizens are overweight; a frightening statistic that continues to increase.
+Of even greater concern, more than 23 million Americans are morbidly obese and one-third of these are considered super obese.

 BMI – Body Mass Index

 The National Institutes of Health advises that an increase in 20 percent or more above "ideal body weight" is the point at which weight-related health dangers appear.
-The risk of dying is 5-10 times greater than that of a normal weight person.
+The risk of dying is 5 to 10 times greater than that of a normal weight person.
 The negative effects of obesity on your health are far reaching and have a significant financial impact.
-In the United States, obesity related conditions cost over $100 billion to treat.
+In the United States, obesity related conditions cost more than $100 billion to treat.
 Some of the negative effects of obesity include, but are not limited to: